rhsajib/real-time-chat-app/README.md

 The frontend of our Real Time Chat Application is built with React and Vite for a fast development experience.
 It offers a responsive user interface for real-time chat and includes the following technologies:

 -   **React**: A powerful JavaScript library for building user interfaces.
 -   **Vite**: A modern development environment that optimizes frontend development.
 -   **Dependencies**: Axios, Framer Motion, React Router, and Websocket Client for efficient communication.
 -   **DevDependencies**: ESLint and Tailwind CSS for code quality and styling.

 Our frontend incorporates client-side authentication, enhancing security and user access control.
 This ensures that only authorized users can access certain features of the application.

 ## Backend

 Our backend, powered by FastAPI, is the backbone of the Real Time Chat Application.
 It utilizes various dependencies to ensure high-performance and secure functionality, including:

 -   **FastAPI**: A modern Python framework for efficient API development.
 -   **Pydantic**: Ensures data validation and settings management.
 -   **Motor and PyMongo**: Connects to MongoDB for database support.
 -   **WebSockets**: Enables real-time chat using libraries like python-socketio and starlette.
 -   **Cryptography and Passlib**: Provide security for communication and user password storage.
-- **Other Dependencies**: Contribute to different features and utilities.
+-   **Celery**: Implements asynchronous processing for tasks like email verification, enhancing the application's responsiveness and scalability.

 Our backend offers robust user authentication and authorization, both on the client and server sides.
 Real-time chat functionality is seamlessly integrated with the security features.
 The development environment is optimized for speed and efficiency, using Uvicorn to serve the FastAPI application.

 <!-- ## Database